-A single stage reciprocating when the piston moves downwards during the suction stroke, the air is drawn into the cylinder through the inlet valve.
+A single-stage reciprocating when the piston moves downwards during the suction stroke, the air is drawn into the cylinder through the inlet valve.

 No, when the piston moves upward during the delivery stroke the air is compressed and the pressure increases till it reaches the discharge pressure.

-In such cases either we have to employ a large pressure ratio or compress the air in two or more cylinders in series with intercooler between the stages are used.
+In such cases either we have to employ a large pressure ratio or compress the air in two or more cylinders in series with an intercooler between the stages are used.

 First, the fresh air is sucked from the atmosphere through the suction filter and inlet valve in low pressure (LP) cylinder during its suction stroke.

-The air after compression in LP cylinder (ie. first stage) is forced into the intercooler.
+The air after compression in the LP cylinder (ie. first stage) is forced into the intercooler.
 Now the air is cooled at constant pressure.